shawna-p/mysterious-messenger/docs/cg-albums.rst

     Use this to do things like supply blurry or edited CGs in the chatroom, but provide their regular unedited version in the gallery.

+`chat_thumb`
+    Optional.
+A Displayable (typically an image path or string containing the name of a defined image) which will be shown to the player in the chatroom only.
+Clicking this image will show either ``chat_img`` (if available) or ``img`` (if not) full-screen.
+Typically this is about 35% of the full screen size, or 263x467 pixels, but can be whatever dimensions you like.

+    Use this to customize the image preview in the chatroom, such as blurring the thumbnail for "spoilers" or to put the thumbnail focus on a particular part of the image.

 Large Thumbnails
 -----------------